Zeioth/vim-dooku/README.md

 * [vim-godoc](https://github.com/Zeioth/vim-godoc)
 * [vim-jsdoc](https://github.com/Zeioth/vim-jsdoc)

-If you are not in need of heavy customization, please check [vim-doge](https://github.com/kkoomen/vim-doge).

 ### How to use

 Install the plugins you need.
 Copy this on your vimconfig, and delete what you don't need: